-No, the proposed rulemaking incorporates by reference many of existing federal MSHA requirements in 30 CFR Part 77.
+No, the proposed rulemaking incorporates by reference recently published federal MSHA requirements in 30 CFR Part 75.
 Because the state regulations incorporate the federal regulations by reference, there are no provisions in the proposed regulation that are more stringent than the federal regulations.